AnujPaudel22/First-Game/readme.md

     Press the spacebar to make the player character jump.

+Screenshots:

+initial Screen:

+![initial screen] ss\1.png\

+playing Screen:

+![Playing Screen] ss\2.png

+Game Over Screen:

+![Game Over Screen] ss\3.png

 Credits

-This game was created by [Your Name].
+This game was created by Anuj Paudel.
 It utilizes the Pygame library for graphics and event handling.